ivantornado/test-repo/README.md

 #Testin'

-We are playing around and seeing how this works to get familiar with it.
+We are playing around and seeing how this works to get familiar w/ the program.

+And now we test adding something.